coracle-social/pomade/README.md

 }
 ```

-The email service waits until at least `signers_threshold` (ideally, `signers_count`) shards have been received and sends the payload to the decrypted `email`.
-The payload should be a base58 concatenation of the signers pubkeys and OTP codes in the following format:
+The email service waits until `count` messages have been received and sends signer pubkeys and OTP codes to the user in the following format:

-`pubkey1:otp1_ciphertext,pubkey2,otp2_ciphertext`
+`base58(pubkey1:otp1_ciphertext,pubkey2:otp2_ciphertext)`

-The user can then copy the payload into their client, which generates a fresh `client secret`, decrypts all OPTs, and sends a `kind OTP_LOGIN` event to each signer:
+The user can then copy the payload into their client, which generates a fresh `client secret`, decrypts all OTPs, and sends a `kind OTP_LOGIN` event to each signer:

 ```typescript
 {